skills/introduction-to-codeql/.github/steps/3-step.md

 ## Step 3: Review and Triage CodeQL Alerts

-With our pull request changes now reviewed by CodeQL, let's take a moment to learn about managing alerts.
+With our pull request changes now reviewed by CodeQL, we now have some results to view.Let's learn about managing alerts.

 GitHub provides a dedicated **Security** tab for securely managing all security related issues.
 CodeQL saves alerts using the same standard as many other analysis tools with the results showing up under the **Code scanning** area.